-For budget backpackers, I’ve heard incredible things about Hostel Villa Skansi (and its reviews speak for themselves!).
+For budget backpackers, I’ve heard great things about Hostel Villa Skansi (and its reviews speak for themselves!).
 Not only is it right in the centre of Hvar town, but they put a huge emphasis on being sociable, and run LOADS of events to get you mingling with your fellow travellers.
-Prices vary throughout the year depending on whether you’re travelling peak or off-peak, so it’s best to check how much it’ll be for your dates on Hostelworld.

 Did I convince you to take a day trip from Split to Hvar yet?
 I sure hope so!
-My time in Hvar was wonderful, and it left me wishing I had a couple of months to do some in-depth island hopping in Croatia!
-For an introduction to the Dalmatian coast, though, I definitely picked the right place.
+My time in Hvar was wonderful, and it left me wishing I had a couple of months to do some in-depth island hopping in Croatia.
+There are a tonne of day trip options from Split, but Hvar is one of my favourites.